axibase/atsd-use-cases/chart-of-the-day/presidential-economic-metrics/README.md

   endfor
 ```

-The setting also features a [`for`](https://github.com/axibase/charts/blob/master/syntax/control-structures.md#for--endfor) statement, which is a [control structure](https://github.com/axibase/charts/blob/master/syntax/control-structures.md) which iterates over the CSV array to read each `name` and `id`.
+The setting also features a [`for`](https://github.com/axibase/charts/blob/master/syntax/control-structures.md#for--endfor) statement, which is a [control structure](https://github.com/axibase/charts/blob/master/syntax/control-structures.md) that iterates over the CSV array to read each `name` and `id`.
 The `name` field is added to the drop-down list and the `id` is passed to the `metric` setting to refactor the visualization.

 ## Action Items